EmanElshahat/DevopsTasks/build-tools/lab2/README.md

 ---
 ## Summary

--The full workflow of using Maven in this project:
+- The full workflow of using Maven in this project:

--Install Maven and verify the installation.
+- Install Maven and verify the installation.

--Clone the repository from GitHub.
+- Clone the repository from GitHub.

--Run unit tests to verify functionality.
+- Run unit tests to verify functionality.

--Build the JAR artifact with Maven.
+- Build the JAR artifact with Maven.

--Run the application using the Java runtime.
+- Run the application using the Java runtime.